d2207197/confect/README.rst

    class Yummy:
        yummy_conf = conf.yummy

-       def get_kind(self):
+       def get_yummy(self):
-           return self.yummy_conf.kind
+           if self.yummy_conf.kind == 'seafood':
+               fishing_on_the_sea()

 Configuration properties and groups are immutable.
-You can only globally change it by loading configuration files.
+They can only be globally changed by loading configuration files.
 Otherwise, they are always default values.

 >>> conf.yummy.name = 'octopus'
 Traceback (most recent call last):